 Design your menu in a way that mimics the dining experience.
 Arrange items sequentially, with appetizers, salads and soups first, then entrees, then desserts.
-Place star items on boards that contain more visual flair than others, and set markers or images around featured items to further draw attention.
+Place star items on boards that contain more visual flair than others.
+Also set markers or images around featured items to further draw attention.

 Place your best selling items, or those you want to have the biggest draw, on the prime sweet spots of the menu board.
 These areas refer to the spots where the average customer brings his or her eyes to first, and thus receive one’s first attention.

 Also, if room on the board allows, arrange your menu in columns.
 One column can reflect a sense of sophistication and elegance, where two or more columns can bring forth a sense of playfulness, etc.